Creating a PostgreSQL cluster

 version: PostgreSQL version, 13, 13-1c, 14, 14-1c, 15, 15-1c, 16, 16-1c, and 17. -

 The database name may contain Latin letters, numbers, underscores, and hyphens.
-The name may be up to 63 characters long.
+The maximum name length is 63 characters.
 The names

-postgres,template0, andtemplate1are reserved for Managed Service for PostgreSQL.
-You cannot create databases with these names.The password must be from 8 to 128 characters long.
+postgres,template0, andtemplate1are reserved for internal use by Managed Service for PostgreSQL.
+You cannot create databases using these names.The password must be from 8 to 128 characters long.

 Note

 You can also generate a password using Connection Manager.
-Do it by going
+To do this, replace

-generate_password = trueinstead ofpassword = "<user_password>".To view the password, select your cluster in the management console
+"password" = "<user_password>"withgenerate_password = true.To view the password, select your cluster in the management console

 , navigate to the Users tab, and click View password for the relevant user.
 This will open the page of the Yandex Lockbox secret containing the password.
-To view passwords, you need thelockbox.payloadViewerrole.To configure automatic storage scaling, add the
+Viewing passwords requires thelockbox.payloadViewerrole.To configure automatic storage scaling, add the

 disk_size_autoscalingsection within theconfigsection:resource "yandex_mdb_postgresql_cluster" "<cluster_name>" { ... config { ... disk_size_autoscaling { disk_size_limit = <maximum_storage_size_GiB> emergency_usage_threshold = <threshold_for_immediate_increase_in_percent> planned_usage_threshold = <threshold_for_scheduled_increase_in_percent> } ... } ... }Where: